pg598595/digital_clock/README.md

 # Digital Clock

-This app is an example of a digital clock.
+This app is an glance of my digital clock.
 It has a light theme and a dark theme.
-See the [Analog Clock](../analog_clock) if you'd like an example that displays the weather and location.

 <img src='digital.gif' width='350'>